alongitzv/cystolith-detection/readme.md

 Source code and configuration files are in the 'src' folder.
-The code contains :
+The code contains:
 	1. two different classifiers for whole images.
 	2. YOLO and DETR object detectors for trichome hair identification.
 	3. two composite methods for classification, combining the object detectors and whole image and/or bounding box classification.

 Images and annotations are in the 'data' folder.
 Manual annotations of bonding boxes surrounding trichome hairs were obtained using MakeSense, freely available at https://www.makesense.ai/.
 Lists of images are in the  'src/image_lists' folder.
 These contain two different splits of the images into train/validation/test partitions.